The ATAR score planner helps estimate your ATAR based on last year’s VTAC data by scaling study scores to provide an accurate prediction.

-Tips for using the ATAR Calculators
+Tips for using the ATAR Result Calculator

 The accuracy of ATAR calculations may be affected by two factors: the inputted marks are only internal school marks, not external marks from actual exams, and scaling plays a significant role.
 Internal marks have not been moderated or scaled, and scaled external marks are not yet available.